 This process is repeated for the other services and the sales forecast of the firm is obtained.

 These are specific statements of what the entrepreneur wants to achieve in key marketing areas such as overall sales increase, product, distribution, price, and promotion.
 Objectives can be set in these areas but it important to note that the more the number of objectives, the less that can be achieved on the whole.
 It is wise therefore to focus on those areas where significant impact can be made.

 The marketing objectives can be achieved through a variety of different action programs.
 The entrepreneur reviews the possible actions that can be taken and selects those that are most viable given the firm’s strengths and weaknesses.
 List what will be done, when it will be done during the plan period and by whom.
 For example, the possible action programs open to a small restaurant whose objective is to increase the number of patrons by 20% include:

 Each selected marketing action is costly in terms of:

 This should be objective and verifiable measures such as:

-A production or operations plan is based on the target sales of the product over a period of time.
-The target sales for the period (say one quarter) is the broken down to target sales per month, and per week as necessary.
+A production or operations plan is based on the target sales of the product over some time.
+The target sales for the period (say one quarter) is then broken down to target sales per month, and per week as necessary.
 For example, if the target sales/quarter is 100,000 units, this may be broken down as follows: